AdaptiveParticles/LibAPR/README.md

 | [Example_get_apr_from_file](./examples/python_examples/Example_get_apr_from_file.py) | create an APR from a TIFF and store as hdf5. |
 | [Example_reconstruct_image](./examples/python_examples/Example_reconstruct_image.py) | read in an APR and reconstruct a pixel image |

+Note that you may have to manually change the `sys.path.insert()` statements before `import pyApr` in these scripts to insert your build folder.

 ## Coming soon

 * more examples for APR-based filtering and segmentation